daberrios9/osticket-prereqs/README.md

 <p>
 </p>
 <p>
 Hello, welcome to my first tutorial!
 First things first we will have to create a virtual machine (VM) using the Microsoft Azure portal.
 We will be using a VM which is a compute source in order to run our program, osTicket.
-In this insatance a VM is used in order to create and tear down a reomte computer wihtout affecting our physical machine.
-Create a resource group and title it "osTicket".
+In this instance, a VM is used in order to create and tear down a reomte computer wihtout affecting our physical machine.
+Then create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.

  <img src="https://i.imgur.com/YAmZoY6.png"/>
 </p>
 <br />
 <p>
 </p>
-<p>Next simply connect to your newly created VM using RDP using the public IPv4 address (copy and paste from Azure).
+<p>Next simply connect to your newly created VM using RDP (Remote Desktop Protocol) using the public IPv4 address (copy and paste from Azure).
 If you are a Mac user you will have to download Microsoft RDP in order to establish a connection with your VM, this is what you should see.
 </p>
 <img src="https://i.imgur.com/Vuhy56h.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>